QuantEcon/lecture-python.myst/lectures/svd_intro.md

 We turn next  to an alternative  representation suggested by  Tu et al. {cite}`tu_Rowley`.

-It is more appropriate to use this alternative representation  when, as in practice is typically the case, we use a reduced SVD.
+It is more appropriate to use this alternative representation  when, as is typically the case  in practice, we use a reduced SVD.